Digital Asset Repository: Improving Brand Consistency at Scale

 User Interviews

-With your downloaded asset, what are the key information you need about the asset?
+“Once you’ve downloaded an asset, what key information do you need about it?”

 SAMPLE QUESTIONS